 Software companies, such as US Gold, threw around comments like the now infamous "Strider in 2 weeks" quote - “If, as with Strider, we’ve already produced a games across all common formats, all we have to do is simply take the code from the Speccy version and the graphics from the ST and sort of mix them together.
 This should take one bloke around two weeks at most.” - needless to say, Strider never appeared.

 Unfortunately the Sam arrived too late.
 Some initial problems, and lack of software meant that the interest just never took off.
 Some commercial games were initially converted, but the poor sales was enough to put most companies off.
 The bulk of Sam’s software catalogue comes from small companies, set up specifically to support the Sam.
 Although these managed to gain some impressive licenses, such as Prince of Persia and Lemmings, it just wasn’t enough.

-MGT went bankrupt, Alan Miles and Bruce Gordon set up a new company SamCo to continue producing Sams and Bruce starting a seperate venture SamTek to produce hardware.
+MGT went bankrupt, Alan Miles and Bruce Gordon set up a new company SamCo to continue producing Sams and Bruce starting a separate venture SamTek to produce hardware.
 Some magazines started giving the Sam negative press.
 SamCo struggled on for 2 years, and just as things were starting to look hopeful, they too went in liquidation.
-West Coast Computers appeared as a saviour, with grand plans, but then after a couple of mailshots went quiet.
+West Coast Computers appeared as a savior, with grand plans, but then after a couple of mailshots went quiet.